Warnings multiply against Easter holiday travel, gatherings

 “It's simple - travelling to and from different towns and cities risks spreading COVID-19, and puts lives at risk,” police said.
 Lithuania is restricting public movement and imposing a lockdown on major cities during Easter to prevent the further spread of infection in the predominantly Catholic nation.

+Roadblocks were being set up near the northern entrance of the Gotthard tunnel to separate out would-be visitors.
+In the Middle East, Iran's Supreme Leader Ayatollah Ali Khamenei suggested mass gatherings may be barred through the holy Muslim fasting month of Ramadan, which runs this year from late April through most of May.

-Dr. Anthony Fauci, the United States' top infectious-diseases expert, said the Trump administration has been working on plans to eventually reopen the country amid evidence that social distancing is working.
-But he said it's not time to scale back such measures.
+Khamenei urged Shiite faithful to pray at home during Ramadan.
+Shiites typically pray together and communities often share meals, especially during Ramadan.
+Iran has reported over 66,000 coronavirus cases and over 4,100 deaths, although experts suspect those numbers under-report the country's outbreak.
+Dr. Anthony Fauci, a U.S. infectious diseases expert, said the Trump administration has been working on plans to eventually reopen the country but added it's not time to scale back social distancing yet.
 “Keep your foot on the accelerator because this is what is going to get us through this,” he said.

-Fauci said the coronavirus pandemic will demand permanent changes in people's behavior until a vaccine is found and developed.
-He said everyone now should be constantly washing their hands and sick children and adults should not go to school or work.
-“Don't anybody ever shake hands again,” he said, smiling.
-“I mean, it sounds crazy, but that's the way it's really got to be until we get to a point where we know the population is protected (with a vaccine)."
-In a potentially worrying development in South Korea, at least 74 people diagnosed as having recovered from the new coronavirus tested positive for a second time after they were released from the hospital.
-Health authorities were testing their virus and serum samples to determine whether those patients could again be infectious to others.
+Fauci said the coronavirus pandemic will demand permanent changes in people's behavior until a vaccine is developed.
+He said everyone should be constantly washing their hands and sick children and adults should not go to school or work.
+“Don't anybody ever shake hands again,” he said.
+“I mean, it sounds crazy, but that's the way it's really got to be until we get to a point where we know the population is protected."
+In a potentially worrying development in South Korea, at least 74 people diagnosed as having recovered from the new coronavirus tested positive for a second time after being released from the hospital.
+Health authorities were testing their virus and serum samples to figure out whether they could again be infectious to others.

-In Britain, Prime Minister Boris Johonson spent a third night in intensive care due to COVID-19 infection.
-On Wednesday night, authorities said he was improving and sitting up in bed.
-The country posted its highest death toll in a single day Wednesday, with 938 virus-related deaths, and feared it could break that record again Thursday.
-Japan reported more than 500 new cases for the first time Thursday, a worrisome rise since it has the world's oldest population and COVID-19 can be especially serious in the elderly.
+In Britain, Prime Minister Boris Johonson spent a third night in intensive care due to COVID-19 infection.(AP) RUP RUP.

-Prime Minister Shinzo Abe has declared a state of emergency — but not a lockdown — in Tokyo and six other prefectures earlier this week.
-Companies in the world's third-largest economy have been slow to embrace working from home and Abe appears to be concerned about keeping the economy going.
-Many commuters jammed Tokyo's streets as usual on Thursday.
-But Tokyo Gov. Yuriko Koike, who has outlined business closure plans that are tougher than the Abe's, said the city is in a dire situation with new cases surging and cannot delay non-essential business shutdowns for two more weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)